 Pinterest – Promoted Pins

 When you are a business user on Pinterest, you need to know about promoted pins.
-These are the equivalent of Facebook’s paid advertising.
+So these are the equivalent of Facebook’s paid advertising.
 You can also choose to promote your pins in order to generate a greater reach.
 Another great feature is having access and using the enhanced match function, giving you a more accurate match to your conversions.

 Pinterest – Rich Pins